Your Birth Plan

 Around 1 in 4 women will give birth via caesarean, or c-section (the latest statistics show that 26.2% of births in the UK in 2014 were by caesarean).
 The World Health Organisation recommends that the ideal rate of caesareans is 10-15% and it is far from the easy option that the 'too posh to push' label may have left us thinking.

 When medically necessary though, a caesarean can effectively prevent maternal and newborn mortality.
 It quite literally saves lives.

 Some women find the idea of a caesarean quite daunting and don't want to dwell on the prospect.
 If you would like a little more information though, you can click on the button below to find out more about why a caesarean may be necessary and what is involved.

-There are options available to you to make your caesarean as near to a natural birth and as positive an experience as possible.
+Caesarean may not be your first choice but for some women it is medically necessary and therefore the only choice.
+If you find yourself in this category then there are options available to you to make your caesarean as near to a natural birth and as positive an experience as possible.
 This is known as a 'gentle caesarean'.
 You will need to discuss your options with the medical team supporting you but you can refer to the gentle caesarean birth plan template below to help you understand the options that should be available to you and how they can be beneficial for both you and your baby.

 Your homework for this module is to write your birth plan.
 Depending on how far along in your pregnancy you are, you may feel that you are not yet ready to do this.
-That's fine - just start the process by making notes and discussing with your partner.
+That's fine - just start the process by making notes (on the template provided) and discussing with your partner.
 The process of starting to think and talk about this together can help you to understand what you feel about each option available to you.

 Remember that your birth plan is not set in stone and you can always change your mind (even during labour!).
 The important thing is to have an understanding of what you do and don't want and what is really important to you during your birth experience.